 - Isolate one variable per test—Subject, salutation, From name... keep the change confined to a simple, easily identifiable factor.

 - Consider statistical significance—Sending your split test to less than 100% of your list means a bigger audience will get the optimized email.
 The trick here is to get enough responses to each version so that you can gather useful enough information to determine which email 'won'.
 If your entire list is very small (dozens of supporters), your sample size may be statistically insignificant.
 If you have a fairly large list of people (thousands or tens of thousands) you can begin to get good data out of smaller subsets of your list.
-Send the test to no more 25-30% of your total list.
+Send the test to no more than 25-30% of your total list.

 Your emails are sent by our servers on behalf of your email system.
 Entering in your From Name, From Email Address, and Reply-To Email Address will help recipients know who is sending the email and whom they should reply to with questions.
 Adding an SPF record will allow your email servers to approve of our servers sending emails on behalf of your system.